archlab-sciencetokyo/SimRV/README.md

 ## Overview

 SimCore/RISC-V is a simulator for the RISC-V instruction set architecture (ISA).
-It was developed by the ArchLab at TokyoTech.
+It has been developed by the ArchLab at Tokyo Tech.
 The simulator is designed to be efficient and accurate, making it ideal for research and educational purposes.

-The simulator supports a wide range of RISC-V instructions and includes several features for advanced simulation.
+The simulator supports RISC-V instructions (RV32IMACZicsr_Zifencei) and includes several features for advanced simulation.
 It provides options for generating trace files, specifying device tree files, and simulating different modes of operation, including RTOS mode.

 The project is written in C++ and can be built and run on any system with a C++ compiler and make.
 It also supports Doxygen for generating documentation from the annotated source code.